richmondu/face_pay/README.md

   The face recognition solution will be deployed in kiosks located in each stores inside ADB.
-  The kiosk is a touch-screen monitor that is connected to ADB's private servers and can be controlled remotely by the IT department for management and monitoring.
+  The kiosk is a touch-screen monitor that is connected to ADB's private servers and can be accessed and controlled remotely by the IT department for management and monitoring.